 This is a major Red Flag

 The next-generation affiliate network, which is basically a gambling network with games in Baccarat, Poker and Bingo to name but a few.

 The only problem we have here is that there are no games on the www.affilgo.com website.

-Here we have a mobile gaming app which was launched in November 2020 and links to Emerge Esports which is a professional gaming site based in Singapore.
+Here we have a mobile gaming app that was launched in November 2020 and links to Emerge Esports which is a professional gaming site based in Singapore.